-Alarm Feature Programming (Part 2)
+To get into Alarm Feature Programming mode (Part 2), repeat the following procedure:

 Turn the ignition switch from the OFF position to the ON position 3 times leaving it in the OFF position the third time.

 Before 15 seconds has passed, push and release the valet switch three (3) times then push the valet switch a fourth time and hold it down until two (2) short chirps/beeps + one (1) long chirp beep is heard then release it.
 You are now in part 2 programming mode.